-In case you're a little skeptical, the Dirty Dozen quest wasn't something I made up for this blog for dramatic effect; it was actually real--all the explorers I knew of called it that, and we were all competing, to an extent.
+In case you're a little skeptical, the Dirty Dozen quest wasn't something I made up for this blog for dramatic effect; it was actually real—all the explorers I knew of called it that, and we were all competing, to an extent.
 At least four other groups I knew of were out there trying to get into the Dozen.
 I can't remember who coined the phrase, maybe it was Detroitblog?
 Anyway, he wrote about it too, in a post he entitled "The Dirty Dozen":

 Last year, the Free Press published a couple of articles on the high number of abandoned buildings in Detroit, and accompanied them with a list of what they considered the top 12 abandoned skyscrapers.
 All the explorers I know used this as a checklist, visiting each one and trying to finish the list.
 Though we’d all been in dozens if not hundreds of empty buildings in the city, those 12 were considered the classics.
 And all of us got stuck at 11, because one of the buildings was simply too well-sealed and impervious to entrance by us.
-Until now.I know, making it sound like a "race" casts it in a very superficial and exploitative light, but this was tongue-in-cheek, not the product of a Columbus complex run amuck.
+Until now.I know, making it sound like a "race" casts it in a very superficial and exploitative light, but this was a tongue-in-cheek thing, not a Columbus complex run amuck.

 When I finally made it into the Whitney it ended a quest of about a year, and that long wait only increased my feeling that we would never topple the seemingly invincible David Whitney.
 I had driven or walked past it countless times, and each time nothing had changed about it; it was always sheer and unassailable, with not a foothold to be had for love or money.
 Long had we eyed it from other surrounding buildings.